 Being a journalist sounds great – voicing your opinion, interviewing people, and covering the latest breaking news.
-You could be reporting about political developments, sports highlights, or just spreading awareness of stories you find inspiring.
+You could report about political developments, sports highlights, or just spreading awareness of stories you find inspiring.

 But hey, you don’t need to pursue the path of your major to become one.
-It makes sense to get a degree related to the career you want to pursue, but it’s also true that a career without a formal degree is not impossible.
+It makes sense to get a degree in journalism, but it’s not a must.

-Here are some ideas to get you started on your career path.
+With that said, here are some ideas to get you started on your journalistic path.

 Different Types of Journalists